randomnoun/log4j-good-bits/README.md

 </dependency>
 ```

+## What else has changed ?

+* Renamed the source files with CVEs (and their test sources) from "xxx.java" to "xxx.nocompile"
+* Bumped the maven-compiler-plugin source and target versions to 1.6
+* Removed the sun.jdk:tools dependency on the ant-run plugin

 ## So does this repository have all the tags and branches of the original svn repository ?

 Hopefully.
 Here's the process I used to convert the original repository: